LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 ## All Documents Created

-I've created comprehensive documentation for your project.
+Comprehensive documentation has been created for the project.
 Here's what each document is for and how to use them:

 ---